jfkirkpatrick/skillcrush-starter-theme/README.md

 # skillcrush-starter-theme
-Repo for Skillcrush Starter Theme
+Repo for My version of the Skillcrush Starter Theme

 This theme was originally downloaded from Skillcrush and modified by me.